xor2003/masm2c/README.md

 may be used to port your DOS x86 (MASM) assembler code to C++ and SDL (Since there is no working decompiler for 16 bit DOS code yet.
 Because of DOS segmentation model, etc)

+Also It can make IDA Pro output assembler listing to be recompilable (and also portable) with help of instrumented emulator [libdosbox](https://github.com/xor2003/libdosbox).

 Translator generates fake-assembler instructions which can be compiled with C++ compiler and executed.

 [![Test drive 3](http://img.youtube.com/vi/MzK9RVgeWGM/0.jpg)](http://www.youtube.com/watch?v=MzK9RVgeWGM "Test drive 3")